 Rosebud Garden Preschool

-There is nothing like your first glimpse into a Waldorf preschool or kindergarten classroom.
+There is nothing like your first glimpse into a Kimberton Waldorf preschool or kindergarten classroom.
 You might first notice the soft pastel colors that surround you.
-You might be intrigued by the natural wooden toys, soft silks and fabrics.
+You might be intrigued by the natural wooden toys, smooth silks and fabrics.
 Maybe you’ll be amazed at how busy the children are—so much so that it is likely they won’t even notice you!
 Some children might be grinding wheat to make their own loaves of bread or they might be stacking wooden crates and pretending they are animals in the zoo.
 You immediately get swept away and feel nurtured, interested, and alive.
-Imagine how the students feel each day!
+Just imagine how the students feel each day!

 "The Parent-Child class at KWS is a beautiful experience that offered my daughter and I the opportunity to build community with a small group of mothers with toddlers or infants.
 Early childhood is a time when our children are learning to get to their feet (standing, balancing, walking and running) and we, as mothers, are trying to find our feet under us in our new parenting role.
 Molly (the teacher) gently introduced the concept of healthy rhythms and routines in a supportive home-like environment where our children delight in exploration and play and parents delight in camaraderie and personal development of our own." - Beth